Fu Jing (singer): Debut as Rocket Girls 101

 On 23 June 2018, she officially debuted and released the single "Rocket Girls"; the next day, participated in Hunan Satellite TV "Happy China Graduation Songs", completed the first group show.

 On 18 August, the group's first mini-album "Collide" was released with the title song "Collide", and a new song conference was held on the same day.
 The second, third and fourth "Light", "Sailor Moon" and "Born to Win" was released on 14, 28 September and 12 October respectively.
 During countdown, Rocket Girl 101 participated in the Hunan Satellite TV "Happy China 2018-2019 New Year Concert" performance.

 Set Up Personal Studio

-After Rocket Girls 101 disband on 23 June 2020, she officially set up her personal studio on 24 June 2020.
-She then release her first EP.
+After Rocket Girls 101 disbanded on 23 June 2020, she officially set up her personal studio on 24 June 2020.
+She then released her first EP.